-Welcome to today's edition of The Apprentice Investor.
-Regular listeners to the show will know that our Apprentices are five members of the Share Radio team who've each been given fifteen thousand pounds of virtual money to build their own individual share portfolios.
-They have a minimum of eight stocks, which they've been buying and selling through The Share Centre.
-So, three months into the New Year how are they doing?
-Are they in the money...or are they out of pocket?
-Apprentices Alexi Phillips and Valsa de Winter are in the studio and standing by with plenty of advice is Share Radio's Senior Analyst Ed Bowsher.
+This is a brand new edition of The Apprentice Investor.
+Regular listeners to the programme will know that our Apprentices are five members of the Share Radio team who've each been given fifteen thousand pounds of virtual money to build their own share portfolios.
+They're allowed a minimum of eight stocks from different sectors which they've been buying and selling through the Share Centre.